Wentworth Institute of Technology: History

 On September 25, 1911, Wentworth opened as a technical school to 242 students.
-By 1919 the school had 1,800 students and 45 teachers.
+By 1919, the school had 1,800 students and 45 teachers.
 Wentworth became a degree-granting institution in 1957 and awarded its first baccalaureate-level degrees in 1970.

 In 1972, the institute admitted its first female students.
 In 1973, Wentworth instructors unionized to join the American Federation of Teachers and on October 28, 1977, the teachers of Wentworth went on strike.
 In 1977, the college's lower and upper divisions merged as the Wentworth Institute of Technology.
 Wentworth acquired the former Ira Allen School building from the city of Boston in 1980 and the former Boston Trade High School in 1983.

 In November 2009, Wentworth became a master's degree-granting institution, with the creation and accreditation of its master of architecture program.
 Wentworth received approval for university status from the Massachusetts Department of Higher Education in July 2017.

-Mark A. Thompson became the fifth president of Wentworth Institute of Technology on June 1, 2019.
-He succeeded Zorica Pantic, who was the first female engineer to head an institute of technology in higher education in the United States.
+Zorica Pantic was the first female engineer to head an institute of technology in higher education in the United States.
+She was president from 2005 to 2019.

+Academics

-In September 2021, Wentworth was ranked #31 amongst Regional Universities North by U.S. News & World Report.
-As of April 2022, Wentworth offers bachelor's degrees in 22 engineering, technology, design, and management disciplines.
+As of January 2024, Wentworth offered bachelor's degrees in 22 engineering, technology, design, and management disciplines.
+Wentworth also offered 11 master's degrees, 7 of which had an online option.
+In 2024, Wentworth was ranked #33 amongst Regional Universities North by U.S. News & World Report.

 Campus

 The Wentworth campus is located in the Fenway neighborhood of Boston.
 It consists of 15 buildings for administrative and faculty offices, classrooms, laboratories, library, and athletic facilities.
-Students enrolled for full-time study may live in one of nine residence halls near the main campus buildings.
+Students enrolled for full-time study may live in one of seven residence halls near the main campus buildings.

 The institute's collaborating neighbors include the Massachusetts College of Art and Design, Northeastern University, the Massachusetts College of Pharmacy and Health Sciences, and the Museum of Fine Arts.

 Wentworth is a member of the Colleges of the Fenway consortium, and shares many facilities and activities with nearby institutions.
 With this membership, Wentworth students are entitled to register for course with participating neighboring institutions at no additional cost.